arpanpoudel/SRMRI/README.md

     - TensorFlow Version: 2.19.0

 ### Test the Model
-To test the model, navigate to the score-MRI directory and run the `inference_mri.py` script.
+To test the model, navigate to the score-MRI directory and run the `inference_srmri.py` script.
 You can provide arguments to specify the directory of low-resolution images.
-The default directory is `data/Registration_slices/test/LR`.
-(You should change the absolute path to your pc)
+The default directory is `samples`.
+The reconstruction will saved to results folder

 Example Usage:
 ```
-cd score-MRI
+cd SRMRI
-python inference_mri.py --root /path/to/low-resolution/images
+python inference_srmri.py --root /path/to/low-resolution/images
 ```

-- Changing the skip steps (K from the paper): You can change skip steps in config files at score-MRI dir (sampling.fast_step=2 by default)
+- Changing the skip steps (K from the paper): You can change skip steps in config files (sampling.fast_step=2 by default)

 - Code adapted from [Score-based-diffusion-model](https://github.com/yang-song/score_sde_pytorch) and [MCG](https://github.com/HJ-harry/MCG_diffusion)